What topics to write about

-You have about a million ideas floating around in your head and don’t know what to blog about.
+You have about a million blog topic ideas floating around in your head and don’t know what to blog about or what topics to write about.

 Should you blog about everything and anything or one thing?

-Does a blog niche really matter when you have a brand new blog?
+Does a blog niche topic really matter when you have a brand new blog?

 Figuring out what to write about on your blog is one of the toughest roadblocks new bloggers face when they want to start a blog.
 This is the one thing that can stop someone from ever trying in the first place.